guilgautier/vscode-workflow/README.md

 Many language-specific [extensions](#extensions) already provide some useful snippets.
 While some of them exactly match your needs, some others might be missing or you may not remember how to trigger them.
 For these reasons you may create your own snippets to increase your productivity.

-Open the Command Palette ( `CMD + Maj + P` ) and type `Configure User Snippets` , you can then choose to create language-specific snippets or create generic snippets that can be triggered in different scopes.
+To create your personal snippets, open the Command Palette (`CMD + Shift + P`) and type `Configure User Snippets`.
+You can then choose to create:

+- language-specific snippets, or
+- generic snippets,

+that can be triggered within different scopes (python, julia, markdown, ect.).

-The file [guilgautier.code-snippets](https://github.com/guilgautier/vscode-workflow/blob/main/guilgautier.code-snippets) contains some snippets I frequently use and find very convenient.
+The file [guilgautier.code-snippets](./guilgautier.code-snippets) contains some snippets I frequently use and find super convenient.

 ## Test and debug code within VSCode